Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

          - Modified networks.
            - Added IP address reservations.
            - Cabinet VLAN assignment.
+       -  Modified version of the SLS hardware and networks.
+       -  Modified versions of the BSS bootparameters for Management NCNs.
     - Backups of the following before any changes are applied
        - BSS boot parameters for each existing management NCN.
        - Management NCN global BSS boot parameters.